 The Climate Protection Program (CPP) is a regulatory program initiated by the State of Oregon in 2022.
-The goal of the CPP is to dramatically reduce greenhouse gas emissions in Oregon over the next 30 years.
+The CPP goal is to dramatically reduce greenhouse gas Oregon emissions over the next 30 years.
 It sets a cap on greenhouse gas emissions from fossil fuels used throughout the state from diesel, gasoline, natural gas and propane, used in transportation, residential, commercial and industrial sectors.
-The program also regulates site-specific greenhouse gas emissions at manufacturing facilities, such as emissions from industrial processes.
+The program also regulates site-specific greenhouse qas emissions at manufacturing facilities, such as emissions from industrial processes.

-House Bill 2021 (HB2021) requires retail electricity providers to reduce greenhouse gas emissions associated with electricity sold to Oregon consumers to 80% below baseline emissions levels by 2030, 90% below baseline emissions levels by 2035, and 100% below baseline emissions levels by 2040.
+House Bill 2021 requires retail electricity providers to reduce greenhouse gas emissions associated with electricity sold to Oregon consumers to 80% below baseline emissions levels by 2030, 90% below baseline emissions levels by 2035, and 100% below baseline emissions levels by 2040.

 These regulations are key to the low-carbon scenario.
-Many of the outcomes being explored by the County complement work toward achieving the goals outlined by these regulations while also decreasing the burden on the County to find local renewable energy solutions to reduce emissions.
+Many outcomes being explored by the County complement work toward achieving the goals set by these regulations while also decreasing the burden on the County to find local renewable energy solutions to reduce emissions.